UniquePratham/DualTextOCRFusion/README.md

 DualTextOCRFusion/
 │
 ├── app.py                 # Main Streamlit application
-├── ocr.py                 # Handles OCR extraction using the selected model ├── .gitignore             # Files and directories to ignore in Git ├── .streamlit/
-│   └── config.toml        # Streamlit theme configuration
 ├── requirements.txt       # Dependencies for the project
 └── README.md              # This file
 ```